 - Repeating a previously passed course more than once.
-A course is considered passed if the student receives a grade of D or better. - Repeating a previously passed course due to failing other coursework. - Repeating a previously passed course for the sole purpose of gaining eligibility for Title IV aid.
+A course is considered passed if the student receives a grade of D or better. - Repeating a previously passed course due to failing other coursework.

 Federal Title IV aid will be recalculated based on the student's adjusted enrollment status.
 This recalculation will be applied regardless of whether a student received aid for previous course enrollments.